Sinthuya/Supermarket-sales-Excel/README.md

 # Supermarket_sales

 ### Project overview
-This data analysis project aims to analyse the historical sales data of a supermarket company which has recorded in three different branches for three months.
+This data analysis project aims to analyse the historical sales data of a supermarket company with three different branches for three months.
 I have used Microsoft Excel to complete this project.

 ### Data sources
 Kaggle: https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales